 Get out of the indoor environment we spend 90% of our time in and experience the majesty of this pale blue dot on Earth Day.
 One option centers on attending an event.
 The site www.earthday.org contains a user generated map of all local events celebrating Earth Day this year due to the many restrictions due to COVID-19.
 Or if solitude appeals more, venture to a remote nature preserve and take a moment to absorb the sights, smells, and sounds.

-After experiencing the beauty of the natural world, vow on Earth Day to reduce your footprint on the earth.
+After experiencing the beauty of the natural world, use this occasion to make a commitment to reduce your footprint on the earth.
 Modern culture contains an obsession with waste.
 Single stream and single use products abound in stark contrast to the rhythms of nature.
 Public preserved lands are in need of litter removal volunteers.

 #2- Planting/Rehabilitating Natural Spaces

 Trees are an important and vital component of the natural environment.
 Trees have 3.7 million years of evolutionary fine tuning to extract CO2 from the atmosphere to generate sugar via sunlight.
 Trees possess the greatest ability of removing CO2 from the atmosphere.
 This Earth Day, resolve to plant a natural CO2 fixer on any bare unused space.